laurentiu-m/recipe-react/README.md

 Tasty Search is a modern, responsive web application designed to help users discover delicious recipes with ease.
 Whether you're searching for specific recipes or exploring by category, Tasty Search provides clear instructions on how to prepare each dish along with a list of required ingredients.
 Its clean and user-friendly design makes cooking inspiration accessible on any device, from desktops to mobile screens.

 ## Features
-- **Search Recipes: Quickly find recipes by typing keywords.
+- **Search Recipes**: Quickly find recipes by typing keywords.
-- **Browse by Category: Explore curated categories to find new and exciting dishes.
+- **Browse by Category**: Explore curated categories to find new and exciting dishes.
-- **Detailed Recipe Pages: View step-by-step instructions and ingredients for each recipe.
+- **Detailed Recipe Pages**: View step-by-step instructions and ingredients for each recipe.
-- **Responsive Design: Fully responsive layout, ensuring seamless use across all screen sizes.
+- **Responsive Design**: Fully responsive layout, ensuring seamless use across all screen sizes.

 ## Technologies Used